dvbern/junit-beanvalidation-extension/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [License.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE] file for details.